Diana Dors: RKO

-Dors' performance attracted interest in Hollywood.
+Dors's performance attracted interest in Hollywood.
 In February 1956, she guest-starred on a TV special Bob Hope made in England.

 In May 1956, Dors signed a contract with RKO to support George Gobel in I Married a Woman.
 She left Southampton on board the for New York City and then to Hollywood.
+She said:

-She said: I'm hoping to enjoy myself, keep my sense of fun and do a good job.
+I'm hoping to enjoy myself, keep my sense of fun and do a good job.
 It took me 10 years [of] hard work in poor[ly received] pictures, in revue, in straight plays, and touring to become a star, and I don't intend to let Hollywood push me about, crop my hair, change my style or personality.

 In July 1956, Dors—through her company, Treasure Pictures—signed a contract with RKO Pictures to make three more movies, the first of which was to be The Unholy Wife (1957) with Rod Steiger, which started filming in September.
 Her fee was a reported $75,000, with the other films to go up $25,000.
 Dors reportedly had an affair with Rod Steiger during the filming of The Unholy Wife.
 In October 1956, Hamilton started an affair with Raymond "Mr. Teasy-Weasy" Bessone's estranged wife in London.
 In November, Dors announced Hamilton and she were separating.
 Dors later said, "They tried getting me in the gas chamber again in Hollywood [...] but [the film] wasn't good.
 They edited it badly."